 He won the International Chopin Piano Competition in Hannover (2007).
-He received also the distinction “Medalla per Unanimitat” at the International Maria Canals Piano Competition in Barcelona (2006).
+He also received the “Medalla per Unanimitat” distinction at the International Maria Canals Piano Competition in Barcelona (2006).
 In 2013 he was awarded the prestigious Berenberg Cultural Prize in Hamburg.

-The pianist is a graduate of the Chopin Academy of Music in Warsaw in the class of professor Anna Jastrzębska-Quinn.
-2005-2010, he completed postgraduate studies at the Hochschule für Musik und Theater in Hamburg in the class of professor Evgeni Koroliov.
+The pianist is a graduate of the Chopin Academy of Music in Warsaw, the class of professor Anna Jastrzębska-Quinn.
+In 2005-2010 he completed postgraduate studies at the Hochschule für Musik und Theater in Hamburg, in the class of professor Evgeni Koroliov.

 He has also performed with eminent soloists and conductors, including Lilya Zilberstein, Alexei Lubimov, Łukasz Borowicz, Martin Haselböck, Jamie Phillips and José Maria Florêncio.

 Hubert Rutkowski is the artistic director of the Chopin Festival in Hamburg, as well as the director of the Leschetizky International Piano Competition at the Hochschule für Musik und Theater in Hamburg.

 He has been a professor at the Hochschule für Musik und Theater in Hamburg as one of the youngest professors in Germany since 2010, and he became the head of its piano department in January 2014.